 Frequent washing is the best way to maintain a new car finish.
-But as simple as washing your car may seem, there are some things to watch for so that you don’t accidentally scratch or degrade the finish.
+Here are 5 tips on how to wash your car.
+There are some things to watch for so that you don’t accidentally scratch or degrade the finish.

 The best method is the 2 bucket approach:

 Tip #1: The right equipment

 To get started you need 2 buckets, car washing liquid, soft sponge/ or car wash mitt, a wheel brush, microfiber towel/ chamois.